rese1f/aurora/README.md

 A: No, our experiments show that token merging is also a way to accelerate training while maintaining similar performance.
 Additionally, besides auroracap, you can also use token merging on other llava-like models.

-Q: How can I find the official LLaVA-format checkpoint for AuroraCap?
+Q: Why do we provide both official LLaVA-format and Xtuner format weights for AuroraCap?

-A: We will release the official LLaVA-format checkpoint at a later time.
-While Xtuner supports saving checkpoints in both Huggingface and LLaVA formats, it currently only supports continued training with Huggingface.
-However, we provide the code for evaluation using the Huggingface model.
+A: While Xtuner supports saving checkpoints in multiple formats, it currently only allows continued training with the Xtuner format.
+Therefore, we currently provide the model in the Xtuner format for both continued training and inference.
+In the future, we will provide the model in the official LLaVA format for both training and inference, enabling quicker SGLang deployment and integration with the transformers.
 ## Citation

 ```bibtex